Degree in Biochemistry

 In this degree programme, students will acquire abilities that will enable them to join the biomedicine and bioanalysis workforce.
 On the programme's webpage, you can find detailed information on the skills and abilities that will be addressed.

-.
-The application of molecular biosciences to the study of health and diseases, including the molecular analysis of the mechanisms of diseases, as well as the research, diagnosis, prevention and treatment of human diseases
+- Biochemistry and Molecular Biomedicine.
+The application of molecular biosciences to the study of health and diseases, including the molecular analysis of the mechanisms of diseases, as well as the research, diagnosis, prevention and treatment of human diseases:

 - Biomedical and bioanalytical activity.
 The application of biochemical and biotechnological technologies to clinical medicine, hospitals, pharmaceutical and clinical analysis laboratories, health research centres, and related industries.